leo-st/Flask-SocketIO-Celery-example/README.md

 ### How to test this app?
 You can run test.html which is small script to simulate websocket communication.
 You can create 2 tabs for 2 different users.
 In first form login with username:1  and in second username: 2.
 This will put each user 1(administrator@test.com) and  user 2 (username@test.com) in seperate rooms.
+Password in here is not important.
 We do it in this way so that users don't get messages from another user.
 ![Alt text](./logging_in.png?raw=true "Initial screen")

 There is a postman collection which you can import in POSTMAN.